Vanshaj14Mohan/Magic-Gamma/readme.md

-# A Baisc guide for Machine Learning for beginners using Magic data dataset
+# A Baisc guide for Machine Learning for beginners.